 Option Name Description -a active Specifies if scheduling is active or not.
-This sets the server attribute scheduling.
+This sets the scheduling server attribute.
 If the option argument is "true" ("True", "t", "T", or "1"), the server is active and the PBS job scheduler will be called.
-If the argument is "false" ("False", "f", "F", or "0), the server is idle, and the scheduler will not be called and no jobs will be run.
-If this option is not specified, the server will retain the prior value of the scheduling attribute. -A acctfile Specifies an absolute path name of the file to use as the accounting file.
-If not specified, the file name will be the current date in the PBS_HOME/server_priv/accounting directory. -c wait_for moms This directs pbs_server to send the MOM hierarchy only to MOMs that request it for the first 10 minutes.
+If the argument is "false" ("False", "f", "F", or "0), the server is idle, and the scheduler will not be called.
+Jobs would then need to be run manually or via an external scheduler.
+If this option is not specified, the server will retain the prior value of the scheduling attribute.

+Option Name Description -A acctfile Specifies an absolute path name of the file to use as the accounting file.
+If not specified, the file name will be the current date in the TORQUE_HOME/server_priv/accounting directory. -c wait_for moms This directs pbs_server to send the MOM hierarchy only to MOMs that request it for the first 10 minutes.
 After 10 minutes, it attempts to send the MOM hierarchy to MOMs that haven't requested it already.
-This greatly reduces traffic on start up. -d config_dir- ectory Specifies the path of the directory which is home to the server's configuration files, PBS_HOME.
+This greatly reduces traffic on start up. -d config_dir- ectory Specifies the path of the directory which is home to the server's configuration files, TORQUE_HOME .
 A host may have multiple servers.
 Each server must have a different configuration directory.
-The default configuration directory is given by the symbol \$PBS_SERVER_HOME which is typically var/spool/torque. -f force over- write Forces an overwrite of the server database.
-This can be useful to bypass the yes/no prompt when running something like pbs_server -t create and can ease installation and configuration of Torque via scripts. -F fork Do not fork.
-This option is useful when running under systemd (Red Hat 7-based or SUSE 12-based systems). ha high_avail- ability Starts server in high availability mode (for details, see Server High Availability ).

-Option Name Description -Н hostname Causes the server to start under a different hostname as obtained from gethostname (2).
-Useful for servers with multiple network interfaces to support connections from clients over an interface that has a hostname assigned that differs from the one that is returned by gethost name(2). -l location Specifies where to find the scheduler (for example, Moab) when it does not reside on the same host as Torque. [pbs_server -1 <other_host>:<other_port></other_port></other_host> -L logfile Specifies an absolute path name of the file to use as the log file.
-If not specified, the file will be the current date in the PBS_HOME/server_logs directory (see the -d option). -n no send This directs pbs_server to not send the hierarchy to all the MOMs on startup.
+The default configuration directory is given by the symbol TORQUE_HOME which is typically /var/spool/torque . -f force over- write Forces an overwrite of the server database.
+This can be useful to bypass the yes/no prompt when running something like $pbs\server$ -t create and can ease installation and configuration of Torque via scripts. -F fork Do not fork.
+This option is useful when running under systemd (Red Hat 7-based or SUSE 12-based systems). -Н hostname Causes the server to start under a different hostname as obtained from gethostname (2).
+Useful for servers with multiple network interfaces to support connections from clients over an interface that has a hostname assigned that differs from the one that is returned by gethost name(2). ha high_avail- ability Starts server in high availability mode (for details, see "Server High Availability" on page 119). -l location Specifies where to find the scheduler (for example, Moab) when it does not reside on the same host as Torque. [pbs_server -1 <other_host>:<other_port></other_port></other_host> -L logfile Specifies an absolute path name of the file to use as the log file.
+If not specified, the file will be the current date in the TORQUE_HOME/server_logs directory. -n no send This directs pbs_server to not send the hierarchy to all the MOMs on startup.
 Instead, the hierarchy is only sent if a MOM requests it.
 This flag works only in conjunction with the local MOM hierarchy feature.
-See Setting Up the MOM Hierarchy (Optional) on page 41 . -р port Specifies the port number on which the server will listen for batch requests.
+See Setting Up the MOM Hierarchy (Optional) on page 41.

+Option Name Description -p port Specifies the port number on which the server will listen for batch requests.
 If multiple servers are running on a single host, each must have its own unique port number.
 This option is for use in testing with multiple batch systems on a single host. -S scheduler port Specifies the port number to which the server should connect when contacting the scheduler.
 The argument scheduler_conn is of the same syntax as under the -M option. -t type If the job is rerunnable or restartable, and -t create is specified, the server will discard any existing configuration files, queues, and jobs, and initialize configuration files to the default values.
 The server is idled.
 If -t is not specified, the job states will remain the same.